KvGeijer/crazyflie-firmware-instrumentation/README.md

   * log_flight: Contains scripts for the used flight paths
   * cfusdlog: Decode gathered data (provided by Bitcraze)
   * decode_logs: Decodes data with help of function in cfusdlog and saves it
   * modelling_shifts.m: MATLAB script to analyse decoded data.
-Data has to be formattet as a time series (not dictionary)
+Data has to be formatted as a time series (not dictionary)

 * tools/usdlog/config.txt: File to be (manually) copied to the uSD-card for logging